 Request for Proposals: Great Lakes Sediment and Nutrient Reduction Program

-For program year 2018, two grant options are being offered: watershed-scale projects and site-specific projects.
-Grants provided under this year’s program will focus on reducing sediment and phosphorus runoff into the Great Lakes through either the installation of long-term structural practices or implementation of nutrient management/”4R” type programs.
-Applicants may submit more than one application under this RFP.
+For program year 2019, two grant options are being offered: watershed-scale projects and site-specific projects.
+Grants provided under this year’s program will focus on effective efforts to reduce phosphorus contributions to waters within the Great Lakes basin.
 The maximum request for each application will be capped at no more than $200,000.
 Applicants must be nonfederal units of government, tribes, or incorporated nonprofit organizations.
-A 25% match will be required of each project.
+A 25 percent match will be required of each project.

 The due date for applications is 6:00 p.m.
-EDT on March 26, 2018.
-Applications will be reviewed and assessed by the Sedimentation and Nutrient Reduction Task Force, with final decisions anticipated in June 2018.
-Selected projects should begin on October 1, 2018, and may be up to three years in duration.
+EDT on March 29, 2019.
+Applications will be reviewed and assessed by the Sedimentation and Nutrient Reduction Task Force, with final decisions anticipated in early summer 2019.
+Selected projects should begin on October 1, 2019 and may be up to three years in duration.

 Please visit www.nutrientreduction.org for more information.